ColgateUniversityComputerScience/cosc101website/docs/hw/hw07/index.md

 6. Conditionals

 Download the [hw7.zip](https://colgateuniversitycomputerscience.github.io/cosc101website/hw/hw07/hw7.zip) file from the course website.
 Please write your code in the included template file ``hw7_wordle.py``.
 This file already imports the `random` module.
 You do not need to import any other modules or install any other packages.
-You can

 Note that the file includes a function for adding a background color to characters (which you will use to indicate correct, partially correct or incorrect guesses).